nnabueze/klerna/README.md

 Vist http://localhost:5000 to view the application

 ## Testing the project
 To test (unit test) the project locally, you can create an environment before runing the project.
-Sample command below
+Sample command below:

 ```
 cd Python-assessment-N-O-4-4-2022/app